 Things you should know/do after your first landing:

 • Update or Get your Social Insurance Number (aka SIN).
 You should go to any Canada Service office and bring your passport and the signed CoRP.
-If you already had a temporal SIN (those that start with number 9), you do not need to do anything extra.
+If you already have a temporal SIN (those that start with the number 9), you do not need to do anything extra.
 Give your employer a new number.
-If you already had access to MyCRA, do not get worried if you access stops working.
-CRA will move all information from your old SIN to the new one account.
-You just need to sign-up again.
+If you already have access to MyCRA, do not get worried if your access stops working.
+CRA will move all information from your old SIN to the new account.
+You just need to sign up again.

 • Get a debit card.
 Don't fall for the closest bank you may have where you live, do a little research.
-There are banks that offer newcomers cards with zero monthly fees.
+Some banks offer newcomers cards with zero monthly fees.
 You just need to ask.

 I got by postal mail my Permanent Residence Card.